Jerry Yan: Career

 In 2010, Jerry starred in the China-Taiwan co-production Down with Love alongside Ella Chen of S.H.E.
 Despite having its episodes leaked in Taiwan, it still managed to reach the first-place spot among TV show ratings.
 He then released his third album, My Secret Lover, which included soundtracks of The Hospital and Hot Shot sung by Jerry.
 At the Yahoo!
 Asia Buzz Awards, Jerry was chosen as "Most Popular Taiwan Singer in Korea".
 He was also named as one of the "Top 10 Singers" in Singapore and Taiwan.
 He placed 6th on Channel V's Fresh Asia Charts, being the highest ranking for Taiwanese singers.

 In 2011, Jerry starred in My Splendid Life, a remake of the 2009 Korean hit drama Brilliant Legacy.
 The series reached 100 million views on Youku, and topped the ratings charts for numerous weeks.
 The same year, he won Best Asian Star at the Asia Model Awards held in Seoul.

 In 2012, Jerry starred in Taiwan's costume film Ripples of Desire, directed by Zero Chou.

 In 2014, Jerry starred in the romance melodrama Loving, Never Forgetting opposite Chinese actress Tong Liya, playing a single father.
 The same year, he starred in the Japanese heist film Lupin III: Necklace of Cleopatra based on the manga of the same name alongside Shun Oguri, the lead actor of the Japanese version of Meteor Garden, and Kim Joon, one of the lead actors of the Korean version of Meteor Garden.

 In 2015, Jerry made a special appearance in the highly popular youth movie Our Times as the adult version of the male protagonist, Xu Taiyu.
 He then starred in the Chinese television series My Best Ex-Boyfriend.

 In 2019, Jerry was cast in the romance film Matchmaking Battle.

-In 2020, Jerry is starring in the romantic comedy drama Count Your Lucky Stars alongside Shen Yue.
+In 2020, Jerry starred in the romantic comedy drama Count Your Lucky Stars alongside Shen Yue.

 In 2021, he joined the cast of Call Me By Fire as a contestant.

+In 2023, Jerry starred in the romantic drama The Forbidden Flower with Xu Ruohan.

 Personal life

 Jerry was in an on and off relationship with model Lin Chi-ling for many years.
-Jerry admitted to reuniting with Lin on 2017-11-10.
+Jerry admitted to reuniting with Lin on November 10, 2017.
 This was neither confirmed nor denied by Lin.

 Around one year later, however, Jerry refused to comment and Lin denied dating.